-We understand that soon we will be able to disaggregate data in Launchboard from an equity perspective.
+We understand that secondary and post-secondary are able to disaggregate data from various platforms, NOVA, Launchboard, and Perkins from an equity perspective.
 We believe this will provide critical information to lead our K-12, Adult Ed, and community college colleagues to deliver programs that help us meet metrics more effectively.